wazuh/wazuh-kubernetes/docs/ref/credentials.md

 kubectl -n wazuh rollout status deployment/wazuh-dashboard
 ```

+The managers are restarted because they present `indexer-cred`, and the dashboard because it presents
-All three are restarted because `indexer-cred` is presented by all three.
-The indexer pods need no
+`dashboard-cred` and `wazuh-api-cred`.
+The indexer pods need no restart: their accounts changed in the
-restart: their accounts changed in the security index, not in their environment.
+security index, not in their environment.

 > **Note**: between step 2 and the end of step 6 the managers and the dashboard authenticate to the
 > indexer with a password that no longer works.
 That gap is unavoidable.
 Keep it short, and see the